dinandmentink/nova-markdown/README.md

 - First version based on [@palauaandsons](https://github.com/palauaandsons/nova-simplemde-field/)

 ## Rendering markdown
-Nova Markdown will add a markdown editor which you can add to fields in Nova.
-It does not render the markdown outside Nova.
-For rendering the markdown in Laravel views I recommend either [Laravel Markdown](https://github.com/GrahamCampbell/Laravel-Markdown) or [commonmark](https://github.com/thephpleague/commonmark).
+Nova Markdown will add a markdown editor field to Nova.
+It does not render markdown outside Nova.
+For rendering the markdown in Laravel views I recommend having a look at [Laravel Markdown](https://github.com/GrahamCampbell/Laravel-Markdown) or [commonmark](https://github.com/thephpleague/commonmark).

 ## Difference with Nova's own markdown
 Nova, ofcourse, offers it's own [markdown field](https://nova.laravel.com/docs/1.0/resources/fields.html#markdown-field).
 Nova's official markdown and this, Nova Markdown, are similar.
 Both of them offer inline text highlighting of markdown text.
-Both of them perform no transformations on the input and simply store it as plain text, usually in a TEXT column.
+Neither of them perform transformations on the input and simply store it as plain text, usually in a TEXT column.

 This package however will add some more highlighting and toolbar buttons that are not included the default Markdown field.
 But mainly, **Nova Markdown handles image uploads**.